-So, what are the 2021 changes?
+So, what are the 2023 changes?
 The IRS adjusts income thresholds annually for inflation.
 That means the federal income tax withholding table ranges and tax rates vary year by year.
-And, tax brackets (which taxpayers can use to determine their income taxes) also change annually.
+You can view specifics about 2023 tables in IRS Publication 15-T.

 Optional computational bridge

-If you’re wondering what in the world an optional computational bridge is, you’re not alone.
-The computational bridge has to do with “converting” 2019 and earlier Forms W-4 into 2020 and later Forms W-4.
+You’re not alone if you’re wondering what an optional computational bridge is.
+The computational bridge involves “converting” 2019 and earlier Forms W-4 into 2020 and later Forms W-4.